Sterniii3/drugdevelopR/validation/test_cases/02_BiasAdjustmentTestCases.md

   * variable costs of 67,500\$ in phase II and 72,000\$ in phase III,
   * “fixed=FALSE”, i.e. set the function to model the treatment effects on a prior distribution,
   * weight of 0.5 for the prior distribution,
-  * 300 events in phase II and 600 events in phase III,
+  * 300 and 600 events for each treatment effect, respectively,
   * truncation values of a = 0.25 and b = 0.75.
   * three chores for parallel computing